London Southend Airport: Description

-The current terminal was completed in February 2012.
-The terminal has since been extended by 90 metres, almost tripling the facility in size.
-The former terminal now provides facilities for the handling of executive aircraft, with a business lounge and conference rooms.
-A four-star Holiday Inn hotel adjacent to the airport entrance, owned by the Stobart Group, opened on 1 October 2012, at that time having the only rooftop restaurant in Essex.
+The current passenger terminal, built in 2012, has the capacity to serve five to six million passengers per year.
+The former terminal is operated as of 2025 by the London Southend Jet Centre, a fixed-base operator which provides facilities for the handling of executive aircraft.
+A four-star Holiday Inn hotel adjacent to the airport entrance, owned by London Southend Airport, opened on 1 October 2012, at that time having the only rooftop restaurant in Essex.

-London Southend was voted the best airport in Britain for three consecutive years by consumer group Which?, in 2013, 2014 and again in 2015, and best London airport for 6 consecutive years 2013-2019.
+London Southend was voted the best airport in Britain for three consecutive years by consumer group Which? in 2013, 2014 and 2015.
+It won best London airport for six consecutive years between 2013-2019.
+In the years the airport did not rank number one it has typically scored well.